Welcome to the Sampford Peverell Team Mission Community

 9.00am Friday Morning Prayer via Zoom

-Glyn invites you to join him on Friday for Morning Prayer at 9.00am via Zoom.
-Please email him if you would like to come and he will send you the details.
+Rev. Glyn will be leading Morning Prayer on Friday, at 9.00am, via Zoom.
+Please email him if you would like to come and we will send you the details.
 The words for Morning Prayer can be found here on the Church of England website.
 Scroll down and click on the Morning Prayer box.

-Glyn invites you to join him on Wednesday for Evening Prayer at 6.15pm, he will be live streaming via the SPTMC Facebook page.
+Rev. Glyn will be leading Evening Prayer at 6.15pm on Wednesday.
+The service will be live streamed via the SPTMC Facebook page.
 The words for Evening Prayer can be found here on the Church of England website.
 Scroll down and click on the Evening Prayer box.

 'FAITH AT HOME' BAGS